"The Best News on Anna Maria Island Since 1992"

 The coastal landscape of Southwest Florida has been significantly altered in the wake of Hurricane Charley's passage Aug.
 13.

 A new pass, about 400 yards wide, has formed on Upper Captiva Island due to storm surge, high winds and pounding waves.
-Previous identification in The Islander of the "new" pass had it one island farther north, on Cayo Costa.
+Previous identification in The islander of the "new" pass had it one island farther north, on Cayo Costa.

 No homes were damaged in the pass creation and, in fact, that stretch of the barrier island is pretty much uninhabited.
 There are a lot of multi-million-dollar homes on the north tip of the island.